Conformal inference for cell type annotation with graph-structured constraints: Introduction

+These scenarios highlight the different levels of information conveyed by point predictions.
+Relying on a single label in each case can be problematic, as it does not accurately reflect the underlying uncertainties or complexities.

-Conformal prediction provides confidence intervals for predictions generated by any machine learning model, applicable to both regression and classification tasks \citep*{vovk2005algorithmic}.
-This methodology is model-agnostic and offers theoretical guarantees, making it straightforward and widely applicable across various domains.
-Conformal prediction is particularly useful for quantifying uncertainty without relying on specific data distribution assumptions.
+Conformal prediction provides confidence intervals for predictions generated by any machine learning model, applicable to both regression and classification tasks \citep{vovk2005algorithmic}.
+This methodology is model-agnostic and offers finite-sample, frequentist theoretical guarantees that the prediction set contains the true label with high probability, making it straightforward and widely applicable across various domains.
+Conformal prediction is particularly useful for performing distribution-free uncertainty quantification, in the sense that it does not require to specify a parametric distribution for the data or any specific condition such as smoothness.

 When applied to a machine learning model predicting classes (e.g., labels, topics), conformal prediction is referred to as conformal classification \citep{angelopoulos2021}.
 In this context, the confidence is expressed over a set of possible classes rather than over an interval of values.
-This approach has gained popularity due to its flexibility and robustness, as demonstrated by numerous studies \citep*{makili2012active,papadopoulos2008inductive} and methodological advancements \citep{johansson2017model,papadopoulos2011regression,devetyarov2010prediction}.
+This approach has gained popularity due to its flexibility and robustness, as demonstrated by numerous studies \citep{makili2012active,papadopoulos2008inductive} and methodological advancements \citep{johansson2017model,papadopoulos2011regression,devetyarov2010prediction}.
+In particular, one of the strengths of conformal inference is the fact that it provides prediction sets that are valid independently of the performance of the classifier used.
+However, if a classifier has a particularly bad accuracy, then the sets returned by the procedure are very wide, thus non-informative.
+Despite its broad application, the exploration of conformal prediction in single-cell studies remains limited \citep{khatri2022uncertainty, sun2024, lopez2025conformal}.

+An important piece of information, typically overlooked by current analysis workflows, is the inherent relationships among cells, which are encoded as graph-structured constraints available through the Cell Ontology \citep[][see panel (b) of Fig. \ref{fig:tree} for an example]{diehl2016cell}.
+The directed acyclic graph (DAG) provided by the Cell Ontology serves as an excellent framework for our approach.